LabEG/Serializable/README.md

 Class to FormData
 ------

 Sometimes classes contain properties with the File type.
-Sending such classes via json is a heavy task.
-Converting a file property to json can freeze the interface for a few seconds if the file is large.
+Sending such classes via JSON is a heavy task.
+Converting a file property to JSON can freeze the interface for a few seconds if the file is large.
 A much better solution is to send an Ajax form.
 Example:

 ```typescript
 import { Serializable } from "ts-serializable";